 Fancy taking a peaceful cycling holiday in France along a beautiful waterway?
-Wendy Mewes, author of the Footprint guide to Brittany, has this guide to cycling the Nantes-Brest Canal
+Wendy Mewes, author of the Nantes-Brest Canal guide, has this overview of cycling the canal.

 The canal passes many places of interest: the bustling town of Redon (French only), home of the canal museum, medieval towns like Malestroit and Josselin, where the huge castle towers over the river, Pontivy with its contrast of ancient and Napoleonic architecture and a huge Monday market, and the picturesque abbey of Bon Repos in its idyllic setting.
 Nature is all around with constantly changing landscapes, from flat marshes in the east to granite heights in the centre and the lush Aulne valley through Finistere in the west.
 Copious wildlife can be seen, with otters, coypu and water-rats to look out for and abundant birdlife on the water or calling out from surrounding woodland.
 Altogether it provides a wide-ranging experience of Brittany’s landscape, history and culture.